 ETHIOPIS TAFARA Vice President for Corporate Risk and Sustainability and General Counsel

 Mr. Tafara holds a JD from Georgetown University Law Center and an AB from Princeton University.
+Mr. Tafara is a US national.
+He was born and grew up in Ethiopia and speaks Amharic, French, Italian, and Spanish, in addition to English.
 He is married and has two sons.